Looking for an Italy itinerary for 8 days? This is my experience in Italy traveling on a budget.

-- Guinigi Tower (Torre Guinigi) – Though we arrived too late in the day, we would have loved to visit this medieval tower which trees growing on top (cost is 4 euros).
+- Guinigi Tower (Torre Guinigi) – Though we arrived too late in the day, we would have loved to visit this medieval tower with trees growing on top (the cost is 4 euros).

 - San Michele al Foro – Romanesque church dedicated to Saint Michael.

-Getting back, the train from Lucca to Florence costed 7,90 euros each
+Getting back, the train from Lucca to Florence cost 7,90 euros each.